ZcashFoundation/zebra/book/src/user/target-tier-policies.md

   versions of CPUs, operating systems, and any other dependencies.
 - The platform must build reliably in CI, for all components that Zebra's CI considers mandatory.
+  - Since a working Rust compiler is required to build Zebra, the platform must be a [Rust tier 1 platform](https://rust-lang.github.io/rustup-components-history/).
 - The Zebra team may additionally require that a subset of tests pass in CI.
 In particular, this requirement may apply if the tests in question provide substantial value via early detection of critical problems.